ckeditor/ckeditor5/packages/ckeditor5-bookmark/docs/features/bookmarks.md

 ## Integration with the link feature

-Bookmarks integrate with links, providing a smooth linking experience.
-Having some bookmarks in your content, you can move to the "Bookmarks" panel, which is available during link creation.
-It will display all available bookmarks.
-You can choose one of the bookmarks from the list, insert it, and your link will point to it.
+Bookmarks integrate with {@link features/link links}, providing a smooth linking experience.
+If you have any bookmarks in your content, you can access the "Bookmarks" panel available during link creation.
+It will display all bookmarks available in the edited content.
+Choose one of the anchors from the list and use it as a link target.

-{@img assets/img/bookmarks-panel.png The bookmarks panel displayed during link creation}
+{@img assets/img/bookmarks-panel.png 600 The bookmarks panel displayed during link creation}

 ## Installation